webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 Therefore,  the idea is to have the capability of a fully working and isolated environment version for short and temporary period for development and/or testing purposes.

-It is estimated that during a period of time, we might have 2 distinct deployment running for testing and acceptance testing prior to be applied in production.
+It is estimated that during a period of time, we might have 2 distinct deployments running for testing and acceptance testing prior to be applied in production.